stalniy/casl/docs/_posts/2017-07-22-database-integration.md

 categories: [abilities, database, integration]
 ---

-Sometimes you need to restrict which records are returned from the database based on what the user is able to access.
-CASL provides built-in integration with MongoDB through query builder function and [mongoose](http://mongoosejs.com/) plugin.
+Sometimes you need to restrict which records are returned from the database based on what the user is able to do in the app.
+And there is a complementary package [@casl/mongoose](/packages/casl-mongoose) which provides integration with MongoDB through query builder function and [mongoose](http://mongoosejs.com/) plugin.

 ## Mongoose plugin